Pakistan's Supreme Court orders release of former Prime Minister Imran Khan

 Khan's Tehreek-e-Insaaf party called his arrest an "abduction" and vowed to challenge it.
 But Pakistan's Interior Minister Rana Sanaullah said Khan was arrested in relation to a case filed in Pakistan's anti-corruption court, which Khan had not attended.
 Other party leaders have been arrested this week as well.

+Outside the Supreme Court on Thursday, Khan's lawyers told reporters that the former prime minister will still need to appear at the Islamabad High Court Friday morning to complete the hearing that was abruptly interrupted on Tuesday.

+They said that Khan would remain under the Supreme Court's custody and he is now allowed to meet his family and a limited number of friends.
+It is not immediately clear when Khan, who faces multiple corruption charges in Pakistani courts, will be allowed to return home.

-The political turmoil comes as the country continues to be mired in an economic crisis.
+The political turmoil comes as Pakistan continues to be mired in an economic crisis.
 Analysts warn that hopes are eroding that the South Asian nation can get a much-needed rescue package from the International Monetary Fund.

+Khan, 70, was ousted as prime minister after a no-confidence vote in Parliament last April.

+He has blamed the U.S. government for engineering his ouster, an allegation the U.S. denies.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.